rwth-i6/returnn-experiments/2018-asr-attention/librispeech/full-setup-attention/README.md

 Training takes 37 min / epoch on average with a GTX 1080 Ti in our environment.
 We train for 250 epochs.
 One epoch corresponds to 1/20 of the whole training data, thus the training sees the data over 12 times.
+Note that the training is not deterministic, so there will be some slight variance in the results.

 The recognition will automatically select a few interesting epochs (via cross validation scores).
 Then it will select the best model by the best WER from the dev-other dataset.